Week by week guide

-Pregnancy nutrition at 36 weeks
+What to eat at 36 weeks pregnant?

 You are what you eat, and baby is too.
-Even at this late stage nutrition matters.
-And if you decide to breast feed it’ll matter even more.
+Even at this late-stage nutrition matters.
+And if you decide to breastfeed it’ll matter even more.
 Think about what you’re eating as a way to look after not just your body but baby’s too.